Sagging breasts

 Can breasts sag after surgery?

 Breasts rarely drop significantly after breast surgery.
-They are designed to offer long-lasting results, but factors such as aging, gravity and weight fluctuations can have a slight effect on the breasts over the long term.
+They are designed to offer long-lasting results, but factors such as ageing, gravity, and weight fluctuations can have a slight effect on the breasts over the long term.

 How much does breast ptosis correction cost in Belgium?

-A breast lift costs €4,950 without prostheses, and between €5,950 and €6,775 with prostheses, with prices varying according to size.
+A breast lift costs €4,950 without implants, and between €5,950 and €6,775 with implants, with prices varying according to size.
 These prices do not include a preliminary consultation with a surgeon, which costs between €30 and €70.